Shruti1808/Ping--Pong-Project-/README.md

 5. The given number should not be a string or a special character:
 Example Input : apple , #
-Example Output : Please enter a positive number.
+Example Output : Please enter a valid value.

 6. If number provided is divisible by 3 i.e the sum of the digits is divisible by 3;
 Example Input : 12 = 1+2 =3;